Repeating a Course

 Transfer of graduate credits earned at other universities

-A graduate course that was completed at another college or university may be considered for transfer credit, provided that the course was taken at an accredited institution in the United States, the course was not taken as part of a previously earned degree, and the grade earned is equivalent to a B or higher.
+A graduate course that was completed at another college or university may be considered for transfer credit, provided that the course was taken at an accredited institution in the United States, the course was not taken as part of a previously earned credential, and the grade earned is equivalent to a B or higher.
 The maximum number of hours that may be transferred toward a master’s degree is six and is not limited for PhD degree candidates.

 Transfer of graduate credits earned in a graduate degree program at Wake Forest University

-A graduate course that was completed in another graduate or professional program may be considered for transfer, provided that the course was not counted toward the first degree and a grade of B or higher was earned.
+A graduate course that was completed in another graduate or professional program may be considered for transfer, provided that the course was not counted toward the first credential and a grade of B or higher was earned.
 The maximum number of hours that may be transferred is six.

 Students intending to follow their mentor and enroll at Wake Forest University